adiseshan1505/adiseshan1505/README.md

 # Hi there, I'm Adiseshan!
-An aspiring AI-MLengineer with strong interest in full stack development👋
+An aspiring AI-ML engineer with strong interest in full stack development👋
 > “Crafting digital solutions by writing logical and robust code for smooth deployment in your servers.”
 ---
 ## 👨‍💻Work Experience